odan/odan.github.io/_posts/2019-03-18-creating-your-first-slim-framework-application-part-2.md

 keywords: php slim
 ---

-The Slim Framework is a great micro frameworks for Web application, RESTful API's and Websites.
+The Slim Framework is a great micro framework for web application, RESTful API's and websites.
 This Tutorial shows how to create a very basic but flexible project for every use case.

 ## Table of contents